hamlet-io/docs/blog/2021-02-10-static-sites-with-github-authentication-made-easy.md

 The Hamlet Modules used here are going to restrict access to your chosen **Github Team** in a specific **Github Organisation**.
 Select an appropriate one to test with, and note them down as you'll need them shortly.

 Within your selected Github organisation you will need to register a new [OAuth Application](https://docs.github.com/en/developers/apps/creating-an-oauth-app).
+This will require admin access to the Organisation.
 Enter a placeholder Callback URL for the time being, we’ll update it along the way.
 Generate a clientSecret that we can use within our Solution.

 Finally, you’ll need to build and publish into our Solution’s artefact registry a unique build for the _githubidp_ module’s lambda function.
 Though already developed, the function is used to sign JWT’s and the private key for this is generated during the build.
 A Jenkins pipeline template for the build can be found [here](https://github.com/gs-gs/github-idp/blob/master/hamlet/pipelines/Jenkinsfile-example), and requires the following additions to our [product.properties file](https://docs.hamlet.io/docs/integrations/jenkins/examplelibrary/examples/properties/properties):